vivocha/bot-sdk/README.md

 ## [BotManager](#botmanager)

-A Bot Manager is a bot registry microservice, which basically provides two main functionalities:
+A `BotManager` is a bot registry microservice, which basically provides two main functionalities:

 1. it allows to register an undefined number of `BotAgent`s;
 2. it exposes a Web API to send messages and receive responses to/from `BotAgent`s, acting as a gateway using a normalized interface.